-Your Geo has upholstery that has been treated with ScotchgardTM Fabric Protector, a 3M product.
-ScotchgardTM protects fabrics by repelling oil and water, which are the carriers of most stains.
+Your Geo has upholstery that has been treated with Scotchgard TM Fabric Protector, a 3M product.
+Scotchgard TM protects fabrics by repelling oil and water, which are the carriers of most stains.
 Even with this protection, you still need to clean your upholstery often to keep it looking new.

-Further information on cleaning is available on 1-800-433-3296 (in Minnesota, 1-800-642-6167).
+Further information on cleaning is available by calling 1-800-433-3296 (in Minnesota, 1-800-642-6167).